Flank/flank-dashboard/metrics/web/docs/01_web_module_architecture.md

 ## Metrics Web Application presentation layer
 > Explain what a `presentation` layer is and what it consists of in terms of the Metrics Web Application

 The `presentation` layer is responsible for displaying the data for the users and provides an ability to interact with the data for the user.
-The presentation layer consists of the `view model`, `page`, `widgets` and `state`.
+The presentation layer consists of the `view models`, `pages`, `widgets` and `state`.

 > Explain what a `view model` is.